Skip to main content

 • No intermediate state exists

-• Readers see either old OR new (never partial)
+• Readers see either old OR new — never partial

 Proof: Readers See Consistent Snapshots

-Why: AtomicReference.set(...) is a single atomic write; there's no intermediate state.
+1. AtomicReference.set(...) is a single atomic write (JVM spec)

 Lock-Free Reads